ckunakom/smule-song-list/README.md

 ### Update 4-MAY-2022:
 - Quick solution for dealing with 🫖 418 response code (scroll down to LIMITATIONS & WORK-AROUND section!)
 - Updated data extraction code to be more concise.
 Also added `print` statement here and there to keep track of what is going on in the loop.

+### Update 6-MAY-2022:
+- There's a chance that your loop might not finish when using VPN via ProtonVPN.
+So you will not be able to get all the song list for users with >5000 recording.
+Your PC's original IP address will be able to request all the way though (then you will have to wait 1 - 4 weeks..)!
+There's a work around, just annoying:
+  - Additional print message was added to indicate the `next_offset`.
+If the request is not complete, `offset` will need to be change from `0` to whatever the last `next_offset` from the incomplete while-loop.
+- Updated repo to only have one main jupyter workbook.
+VPN solution answers to not having to use multiple jupyter notebooks.

 ### PURPOSE